The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/basic-guide.md

 ![](/img/jobs/rpr/rpr_6.3_early_gluttony.png)

-* Soul Sow before the pull
+* Soul Sow pre-pull
-* (If your GCD is < 2.47 pre-pull Pot at 3s on countdown if you can’t at two minutes)
-* Begin casting Harpe shortly after 2s appears on the countdown > Ingress into boss if necessary
+* Cast Harpe after 2 appears on the countdown, or at 1.7s exactly.
+* Shadow of Death
+* Soul Slice

+  * Potion here if you are using potion in the opener
-* Shadow of Death > Middle weave Potion (If you can’t at two minutes)
+* Shadow of Death

-* Soul Slice > Arcane Circle (If your GCD is < 2.47 use AC one GCD earlier) > Gluttony
+  * Arcane Circle
+  * Gluttony
-* Gibbet
+* Executioner's Gibbet
-* Gallows
+* Executioner's Gallows
-* Plentiful Harvest > Enshroud
+* Plentiful Harvest

+  * This will clip if your GCD is faster than 2.47, or you have high ping.
+If the clip here is bothersome, or over a quarter of your GCD cast, use the Early Gluttony opener.
+  * Enshroud
 * Void Reaping

+  * Sacrificium
-* Cross Reaping > Lemure’s Slice
+* Cross Reaping

+  * Lemure's Slice
 * Void Reaping
-* Cross Reaping  > Lemure’s Slice
+* Cross Reaping

+  * Lemure's Slice
 * Communio
+* Perfectio
+* Soul Slice

-* Soul Slice > Unveiled Gibbet
+  * Unveiled Gibbet
 * Gibbet
+* Slice
+* Soul Slice

+  * Unveiled Gallows <-- Potion is done here.
+* Gallows.

 ## Priority System

 Reaper can be played well by just following a priority system.
 Below is the recommended priority system for single target

-* Spend Soul Reavers on Gibbet or Gallows (whichever is buffed) if you have them.
+* Spend Soul Reavers and Executioners on Gibbet or Gallows (whichever is buffed) if you have them.

   * Use Guillotine if you can hit three or more enemies.
 * Maintain Death’s design by using Shadow of Death.